The Sixth Form Team

 Joining the Sixth Form at Bishop Luffa will allow you to benefit from:

-Good, sound advice on your final AS course choices
+- Good, sound advice on your final A level course choices

-Outstanding teaching from highly experienced and committed staffutstanding extra-curricular opportunities
+- Outstanding teaching from highly experienced and committed staff

 Whatever your chosen course and future ambitions, our aim is to allow you to fulfil your potential, both by studying A Level courses but also preparing you effectively for Higher Education and life beyond your studies.